Tim-Pet/project_vertigo/README.md

 ## Suggestions from a later point of view
 - Recoloring doesn't need two elements with different hexcodes, but rather just variables which change upon an event
-- Git commit structure is not in a best practice manner
+- Git commit structure is not best practice

 #### This is where my Journey began...